Terms of Engagement

 a) You authorise us to deduct our fees and other expenses from funds held in our trust account on your behalf on provision of an invoice to you, unless those funds are held for a particular purpose.

 b) If you have difficulty in paying any of our accounts, please contact us promptly so that we may discuss payment arrangements.

 c) If your account is overdue we may:

-i) require interest to be paid on any amount which is more than 14 days overdue, calculated at the rate of 10% above the overdraft rate that our firm's main trading bank charges us for the period that the invoice is outstanding;
+i) require interest to be paid on any amount which is more than 14 days overdue, calculated at the rate of 15%.
+Interest is charged/compounded at monthly rests.

 ii) stop work on any matters in respect of which we are providing services to you;